VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

       expr: avg_over_time(http_requests[5m])
 ```

-Ability of `vmalert` to be configured with different `datasource.url` and `remoteWrite.url` allows
+Ability of `vmalert` to be configured with different `-datasource.url` and `-remoteWrite.url` command-line flags
-reading data from one data source and backfilling results to another.
+allows reading data from one data source and backfilling results to another.
 This helps to build a system
 for aggregating and downsampling the data.

 The following example shows how to build a topology where `vmalert` will process data from one cluster